tuliocastro/robot-clicker/README.md

 Press <kbd>PAUSE</kbd> to Start/Stop the execution.

 ##### Positions:
-All positions is saved on points.txt file with the axys coordinates (x,y).
+All positions are saved on points.txt file with the axys coordinates (x,y).